THE DATE LAST INSURED AND DISABILITY BENEFITS

 Even if you are no longer insured for disability benefits, you can still file a claim for disability benefits.
 However, you will have to prove your disability began prior to your DLI in order to be eligible for retroactive disability benefits.
 And, you will also have to prove that your disability is continuous and ongoing.

 For example, if a person applies for benefits in 2020 and their DLI was on December 31, 2017.
 Then, they must prove their disability began prior to the end of 2017.
 But, they must also prove that the disability continues to the present day.

 The difficulty in proving this kind of a claim includes finding supporting medical evidence.
 Also, you must obtain statements from your current doctors showing your disability has been continuous.
 Many times, hospitals and medical clinics destroy their medical records.
 Typically, this happens every 5 to 7 years.
 Remember, medical records are critical to prove your disability.
 If the records no longer exist, there is no proof of the disability.

 WE WORK ON A CONTINGENCY FEE BASIS

 We will use our skills to help you figure out if you have a date last insured issue in your case.
 Also, if you do have a DLI issue, we will try to solve that problem.
-We want to win your disability benefits.
+We want to win your benefits.
 But, it also our goal to make the process easier for you.
-Therefore, we offer a free consultation.
-Even if we don’t accept representation in your case, we will still try to help you when you contact us.
+Therefore, we offer a free review of your case.
+Even if we don’t accept your case, we will still try to help you when you contact us.

 CANNON DISABILITY CAN HELP PROVE YOUR DISABILITY CASE TO THE SSA

-There are many technical issues with the law, like the date last insured, that apply to disability claims.
+There are many technical issues with the law that apply to disability claims.
+The main example you need to know are any issues with your date last insured.
 You need a lawyer who understands those issues.
-You also need a representative who knows the law.
-We would like to be your disability legal team.
+You also need a lawyer who knows the law.
+We would like to be your legal team.
 Hire us for our experience.
-Over the last 30 years, we have won over 20,000 disability claims.
+Over the last 30 years, we have won over 20,000 SSDI and SSI claims.